MSingerLab/COMETSC/docs/source/quickstart.rst

    $ Comet tabmarker.txt tabtsne.txt tabcluster.txt output/

 After this command is entered, COMET will run in the terminal, processing your data.
+If you are following along on your terminal and the run finishes, the install was a success!
-See some :doc:`examples<Output>` for details on what this should look like.
+See some :doc:`examples<Output>` for details on what the outputs should look like.

 The optional statements are described as follows: